alan-turing-institute/CleverCSV/docs/README.rst

 ------------

-* CSV files are awesome: they are lightweight, easy to share, human-readable, version-controllable, and supported by many systems and tools!
+* CSV files are awesome!
+They are lightweight, easy to share, human-readable, version-controllable, and supported by many systems and tools!
-* CSV files are terrible: they can have many different formats, multiple tables, headers or no headers, escape characters, and there's no support for data dictionaries.
+* CSV files are terrible!
+They can have many different formats, multiple tables, headers or no headers, escape characters, and there's no support for data dictionaries.